-Many of the local pet rescues that offer a first 'free exam' certificate when you adopt can be redeemed at one of our hospitals.*
+Many of the local pet rescues that offer a first 'free exam' certificate when you adopt a pet.
+If used by it's expiration date, it may be redeemed at one of our hospitals.*

 Veterinarians that work with rescue organizations not only help the community thrive, but provides priceless relationships that benefit your family AND your pets.

 This non-profit helps create elite working dogs and provide life-changing services for people with vision loss, veterans with disabilities, and children with significant challenges such as vision loss or the loss of a parent in the military.
 All of our services—which include selective breeding and expert dog training; comprehensive on-campus student instruction; and the most robust alumni support program in North America—are provided at no cost to recipients.
 They are always looking for willing families to raise a puppy!
 For more information, visit here.

 Our own Dr. Stanley is on the board at the Humane Society of North Central Florida.
 The HSNCF is a limited intake, no-kill animal rescue shelter.
 Most of the animals in our facility are transferred from Alachua County Animal Services.
 We also care for numerous underage litters of puppies and kittens during the overwhelming spring seasons.
 From the moment animals arrive at HSNCF, their number one priority is to facilitate their comfort and care, and then find them a loving home as quickly as possible.